MozillaTN/Dhirajzilla/docs/_posts/2017-03-31-Dhirajzilla-Contributions-during-March-2017.md

   As a Campus Club of Mozilla Community, Dhirajzilla is very happy to share their first and foremost contributions done during March 2k17.
 We celebrated Women's Day by organising an event and participated in various Mozilla Open Source activities.

-<p>WOMENS DAY CELEBRATION- 08 March 2017:</p>
+**WOMENS DAY CELEBRATION- 08 March 2017:**

-    <p>In order to bring Women to the Technological World, Dhirajzilla conducted event on Women's Day to give awareness on trending Open Source tools and projects.
+  In order to bring Women to the Technological World, Dhirajzilla conducted event on Women's Day to give awareness on trending Open Source tools and projects.
 A group of 29 out of 15 were women contributors have attended this event.
 The event came across five sessions through which DGCTians learnt many new things and benefited by acquirung more knowledge about various Open source Activities.
-The session covers,</p>
+The session covers,

    1. "ROLE OF WOMEN IN TECHNOLOGY" what we are and what we can by Ms. Ashly Rose Mathew.
    2. "Introduction to WebVR" by Ms. Bhuvana Meenakshi.